MitocGroup/www/views/blog/posts/2015/08/very-exciting-and-looking-forward-to-aws-re-invent-2015.md

 _AWS re:Invent Portal Link: [https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=1646&tclass=popup](https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=1646&tclass=popup)_

 Nevertheless, we've been selected.
-We are very humble and would like to thank AWS re:Invent 2015 team for trusting us to present such a hot topic like “Microservices Architecture for Digital Plaforms with Lambda, CloudFront and DynamoDB”.
+We are very humble and would like to thank AWS re:Invent 2015 team for trusting us to present such a hot topic like "Microservices Architecture for Digital Plaforms with Lambda, CloudFront and DynamoDB".
 We believe that lots of technical people, regardless of software engineers or hardware engineers, solutions architects or dev-/sys-ops, management or decisions making, would benefit from a little bit of hands on experience with serverless digital platforms using managed services from AWS.

 ### What is AWS re:Invent?